lvasquez/lvasquez.github.io/_posts/2015-09-06-csharp-mariadb-mono.md

 ---
 layout: post
-title: C# and MariaDB on Linux
+title: C# and MySQL on Linux
 comments: true
 description: Example of using csharp and mariadb with mono on linux
 published: true